neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 The default value for `distributionPath` is `/dist`.

 ## Windows-specific options
-There are additional configuration options that currently apply only for executables for Windows platform and define metadata and appearance of executables for Windows platform.
+There are additional configuration options that define metadata and appearance of executables for Windows platform.
 These fields must be placed in the root of `neutralino.config.json`.
 Every field is optional.

 ### `applicationName: string`
 The human-readable application name.
 Fills in the `ProductName` field of the executable.